bchenusc/USC-CS102-Final-Project/GameDesignDoc.md

  + Enemy aircrafts shoot missiles that fire on a random location on the ground.
  + Missiles will damage Mr. Fluffles and make him lose one bar of health.

++ Follow Missiles
+ + Missiles that drop from a random location at the top of the screen towards the player's initial position when the missile is created.
+ + Does 1 damage to the player if the player is hit by the missile.
+ + Can only be dodged by the player.

 + Enemy Aircraft
  + Has 3 Health Points.
  + Shoots missiles at random locations on the ground.